 We are here to support you!
 Please check back often.
 Answers will be updated as the situation evolves.

 During this challenging time, we know you have questions about how the coronavirus (COVID-19) could impact your impending enrollment, especially if you are traveling to us.
-If you are planning to enroll in Graduate School of Education program in fall 2020, we want you to know that we are busy preparing and planning an impactful academic experience for you, and eagerly awaiting your arrival.
-However, as of March 17, 2020, we are not taking in-person meetings, appointments, walk-ins or information sessions.
-We have moved to a fully virtual system for all conversations, recruiting activities, information sessions and events.
+If you are planning to apply to a Graduate School of Education program, we want you to know that we are busy preparing and planning an impactful academic experience for you, and eagerly awaiting your arrival.

 At present, we have made no changes to the university academic calendar.
-The university is anticipating regular enrollment for summer and fall 2020.
-However, these are extraordinary circumstances, and it is possible the situation will change between now and August.
+The university is anticipating regular enrollment moving forward.
 If any changes occur that impact your specific program, we will contact you directly via email regarding enrollment options.
 In addition, we will share information via our FAQ and our social channels.